-The 4C theory, which is the fruit of my small serendipity and also the outcome of some 10 years of intellectual investigation spirit, intuition plus insight (of T. N.) and enthusiasm, outstanding technique plus diligent work (of M. N.) (Figs. $8-1 \sim 8-14$ selected properly from Chaps. $2 \sim 7$), is a creative concept on ability of living things and the only visible and biggest evidence for me as a scientist.
+The 4C theory, which is the fruit of my small serendipity and also the outcome of some 10 years of intellectual investigation spirit, intuition plus insight (of T. N.) and enthusiasm, outstanding technique plus diligent work (of M. N.) (Figs. 8-1 ~ 8-14 selected properly from Chaps.
+2 - 7), is a creative concept on ability of living things and only a visible and biggest evidence for me as a scientist.
 Outline of the 4C theory is concretely as follows.
-1) Somatic cells (and even tumor cells) of higher eukaryotes possess ability to cope with and/or overcome intra- and/or extra-cellular environment change, when they firstly encounter with it.
-2) Somatic cells, for gain of new cell function, exhibit pluri-potency, elasticity and flexibility, all of which are originated from those of chromatin structure.
-3) New cell function to adapt for and/or eliminate environment change is acquired through irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream chromatin region (named notch and also director) of each of numerous particular genes (principally of chromatin-modifying enzymes, transcription factors and related enzymes/factors).
-4) Diversity in chromatin structure plasticity in individuals of the same cell type is triggered by spontaneous unbalanced response to environment change at the time of their first encounter with it and accomplished by successive convergence of response via a lot of generations.
-5) Irreversible creation of chromatin structure plasticity occurs inevitably but not incidentally and/or neutrally.
-6) Chromatin structure plasticity (from tight to loose forms or vice versa) of proximal 5'-upstream region is created through successive chromatin conformation change by epigenetic modifications with acetyl group etc. via numerous cell divisions.
-7) Putative environment change recognition receptor/site (ECRR/ECRS) recognizes environment change and putative chromatin conformation change complex (4C) machinery creates chromatin structure plasticity.
-8) Variety in irreversible creation of chromatin structure plasticity fairly depends on antecedents of somatic cells and successive response to environment change, and occurs in descendent cells via a lot of generations but not in the initial cell encountering with it.
-9) Chromatin structure of proximal 5'-upstream region(s) of particular gene(s), as just dynamic three-dimensional conformation, receives signal on environment change.
-10) Chromatin structure (loose or tight form) of proximal 5'-upstream region of particular gene directs switch (on or off) for its latent transcription ability.
-11) The number of codes in the 4C theory, which may determine complicated/diverse functions and types of higher eukaryotic cells, can be roughly estimated based on combination of the number of candidate genes and the number (probably two, i.e., loose and tight forms of chromatin structure) of codes for each of these genes.
+1) Somatic cells (and even tumor cells) of higher eukaryotes possess ability to cope with and/or overcome an abnormal and uncomfortable intra- and/or extra-cellular environment change, when they firstly encounter with it in their lives.
+2) Somatic cells, for gaining un-programmed and new cell functions, are pluri-potential, elastic and flexible, all of which are originated from pluri-potency, elasticity and flexibility of the chromatin structure.
+3) New cell functions to adapt to and/or eliminate the abnormal environment change are acquired by means of irreversible creation of the chromatin structure plasticity surrounding proximal 5'-upstream chromatin region (named notch and also director) of each of various specific genes (principally encoding chromatin-modifying enzymes, transcription factors, and related enzymes and factors).
+4) Diversity in the chromatin structure plasticity in individual cells of the same type is triggered by spontaneous unbalanced response to the abnormal environment change at the first encounter time with it and then accomplished by successive convergence of the response to it through various generations.
+5) Irreversible creation of the chromatin structure plasticity occurs inevitably but not incidentally and/or neutrally.
+6) The chromatin structure plasticity (from the tight to loose forms or vice versa) of the proximal 5'-upstream region is created through successive chromatin conformation change by epigenetic modifications with acetyl group and others through various cell divisions.
+7) Putative environment change recognition receptor/site (ECRR/ECRS) recognizes the abnormal environment change and putative chromatin conformation change complex (4C) machinery directly and irreversibly creates the chromatin structure plasticity.
+8) Variety in irreversible creation of the chromatin structure plasticity fairly depends on antecedents of somatic cells until then.
+9) Irreversible creation of the chromatin structure plasticity occurs in descendent cells through various generations but not in the cell that initially encounters with it.
+10) The chromatin structure of the proximal 5'-upstream region(s) of the above-mentioned specific gene(s), as just dynamic and changeable three-dimensional conformation, receives the signal on the abnormal environment change.
+11) The chromatin structure (the loose or tight form) of the proximal 5'-upstream region directs switch (on or off) for the latent transcription ability of the corresponding gene.
+12) The number of codes in the 4C theory, which may determine complicated and diverse cell functions and types of higher eukaryotes, can be roughly estimated based on combination of the number of candidate genes and the number (probably two, i.e., the loose and tight forms of the chromatin structure) of codes for each of these candidate genes.